 The Organizational Culture Assessment Instrument (OCAI), for instance, uncovers a candidate’s cultural tastes across six key dimensions of organizational culture through a questionnaire and compares it to the situation at your organization.

 Not to say that your typical culture questions don’t have their place in the selection process.
 They do.
-But if you really want to assess culture fit in a validated way, try combining your culture questions with an instrument like the OCAI.
+But if you really want to assess culture fit in a validated way, try combining your culture-focused interview questions with an instrument like the OCAI.

 4. Situational Judgement